Draft horse

 A draft horse is generally a large, heavy horse suitable for farm labor, like this Shire horse.

-A draft horse (US) or draught horse (UK), also known as dray horse, carthorse, work horse or heavy horse, is a large horse bred to be a working animal hauling freight and doing heavy agricultural tasks such as plowing.
-There are a number of breeds, with varying characteristics, but all share common traits of strength, patience, and a docile temperament.

-While indispensable to generations of pre-industrial farmers, draft horses are used today for a multitude of purposes, including farming, draft horse showing, logging, recreation, and other uses.
-Draft breeds have been crossbred with light riding breeds such as the Thoroughbred to create sport horses or warmbloods.
-While most draft horses are used for driving, they can be ridden and some of the lighter draft breeds are capable performers under saddle.
+A draft horse (US) or draught horse (UK), also known as dray horse, carthorse, work horse, or heavy horse, is a large horse bred to pull heavy loads and work agricultural tasks such as plowing.
+A number of breeds with varying characteristics are of this type, but all share common traits of strength, patience, and a docile temperament.
+While indispensable to generations of pre-industrial farmers, draft horses today are used for many purposes, such as driving, logging, and farming, as well as recreation and showing.
+Draft horses have been crossed with light riding breeds, such as the Thoroughbred, to create sport horse and warmblood breeds.